gatsbyjs/gatsby/docs/blog/2018-03-07-why-we-created-the-plugin-library/index.md

 ---
 title: Why we created the Gatsby plugin library
-date: 03-07-2018
+date: 2018-03-07
 author: Shannon Soper
 ---

 ## Why build a plugin / package library

-From October 2017 to February 2018, we conducted over 60 interviews with Gatsby users, and plugin discoverability appeared as a top pain point (see [blog post on the Gatsby UX research program](/2017-12-20-introducing-the-gatsby-ux-research-program/) for a full list of pain points).
-We built a [Plugin Library](/packages/) and a [Plugin Authoring](/docs/plugin-authoring.md) doc!
+From October 2017 to February 2018, we conducted over 60 interviews with Gatsby users, and plugin discoverability appeared as a top pain point (see [blog post on the Gatsby UX research program](/blog/2017-12-20-introducing-the-gatsby-ux-research-program/) for a full list of pain points).

+To solve this, we built a [Plugin Library](/packages/) and a [Plugin Authoring](/docs/plugin-authoring/) doc!

-This article will walk through our thought processes as we designed and developed this plugin library.
-We'd love your help contributing as the library continues to improve!
+This article will walk through our thought processes as we designed and developed our plugin library.
+We'd love your help contributing as we continue to improve the library!

 ## Jobs to be done

-After compiling data from the interviews, we compiled what’s called an “empathy map” in UX design to put ourselves in the shoes of Gatsby users; basically, this map describes a summary of what the typical Gatsby user experiences when searching for plugins.
+After compiling data from the interviews, I drew what’s called an “empathy map” in UX design to put myself in the shoes of Gatsby users.
+This map describes a summary of what the typical Gatsby user experienced when searching for plugins.

 ![Empathy map](empathy-map.png)

-To summarize the pain points, most Gatsby fans need to use plugins and it takes them a lot of browsing the plugin list and searching example sites to figure out what plugins they need and want.
-They also frequently mention how difficult it was to build their own plugin with no tutorials available, and by having more plugins easily searchable at their fingertips, they will be able to find and imitate plugins more quickly.
+To summarize the pain points, most Gatsby fans need to use plugins and it takes them a lot of time browsing through the plugin list and searching example sites to figure out what plugins they need and want.
+They also frequently mention how difficult it was to build their own plugin with no tutorials available.

-People generally want to:
+People want to:

-1. Find the best, most recent, and relevant plugin, package, or component for their site.
+1. Find the best, most recent, and relevant plugin, library, or component for their site.
 2. Learn how to build a plugin.
-3. Preview plugins functionality before installation.
+3. Preview plugin functionality before installation.
-4. Share plugins they build and/or recommend.
+4. Share plugins with others.

 ## Learning from other plugin libraries

 We also analyzed over 10 admirable and/or popular plugin libraries to draw from their strengths and learn from their weaknesses.
-Examples in no particular order include:
+Examples, in no particular order, include:

 * [JS.coach](https://js.coach/)
 * [VIM Awesome](https://vimawesome.com/)
 * [Best of JS](https://bestof.js.org/)